The United States Supreme Court Grants Troy Davis Last-Minute Stay of Execution

-The Georgia Supreme Court and the U.S. Supreme Court got into a turf war regarding whether or not to allow convicted murder Troy Davis a stay of execution due to potential doubts regarding his guilt.
+The Georgia Supreme Court and the U.S. Supreme Court got into a turf war regarding whether or not to allow convicted murderer Troy Davis a stay of execution due to potential doubts regarding his guilt.

 Despite the Georgia Supreme Court’s attempts to push up Davis’ execution to prevent the U.S. Supreme Court from having a say in the matter, the high court intervened and postponed the execution by lethal injection with fewer than two hours left.